-- b.
+- iv. a list of all teachers on continuing appointment whose appointment time is temporarily reduced; - v. a list of positions referred to in Article C.27.9. - b.
 The Board and the Association recognize that normally the full time equivalent in Article C.27.3.a.i will not exceed the combined full time equivalent in Article C.27.3.a.iii and Article C.27.3.a.iv. - 4.
 When teachers return from a leave of absence every effort will be made to place them in a reasonably comparable position. - 5.
 Teachers on temporary appointment have the same rights and responsibilities as teachers on continuing appointment, except the right of tenure.
 Temporary employees who have appointments of greater than two (2) months shall be eligible to participate in health and welfare benefits plans. - 6.
 Teachers on temporary appointment are not subject to termination during the term of the appointment, except under Section 15 of the School Act. - 7.
 Vacancies occurring after the beginning of the school year will normally be filled by temporary appointment to the end of the school year.
 The position will be filled as a continuing appointment in the spring for the subsequent school year pursuant to Article E.20 (Teacher Assignments), Article E.21 (Teaching Vacancies), and Article C.24 (Reassignments Resulting from Staff Reduction). - 8.
-A teacher who has been employed by the Board on a temporary appointment for at least four (4) full time equivalent continuous teaching months and an aggregate of fourteen (14) full time equivalent teaching months and who is reappointed to a position in the district shall be granted a continuing appointment. - The calculation of employment with the Board for the purposes of this provision shall commence September 1, 1991. - 9.
-A position which was temporarily created for a specific educational purpose and which has existed for two (2) consecutive years shall be reviewed by the Board and be made permanent or discontinued.
+A teacher who has been employed by the Board on a temporary appointment for at least four (4) full time equivalent continuous teaching months and an aggregate of fourteen (14) full time equivalent teaching months and who is reappointed to a position in the district shall be granted a continuing appointment.

-10. Evaluation
+The calculation of employment with the Board for the purposes of this provision shall commence September 1, 1991.

-- a.
+- 9. A position which was temporarily created for a specific educational purpose and which has existed for two (2) consecutive years shall be reviewed by the Board and be made permanent or discontinued. - 10.
+Evaluation - a.
 The Board recognizes the value of evaluating teachers on temporary appointments. - b.
 Teachers with temporary appointments may be evaluated at any time, but in any event an evaluation shall be completed before the conclusion of the teacher's tenth (10th) month of service on temporary appointments. - c.
 At any time after an evaluation referred to in this Article is completed, a temporary teacher may request a meeting with the Superintendent to discuss the prospects of being considered for any vacancies for continuing appointments.